Fran Wilde (author): Career

 Prior to publishing, Wilde worked as a sailing instructor, a jeweler's assistant, a teacher and professor, and a web and game developer.

 Her first published novel grew from a short story she developed for the 2011 Viable Paradise writing workshop.
 She has published a number of short stories and completed several novels.
 She writes for the blog GeekMom and runs the blog and podcast Cooking the Books.
 She attended Taos Toolbox in 2012 and served as an Endeavor Award judge in 2015, and a Norton Jury Member in 2016.

 Wilde is the writer and creator of the podcast called Machina produced by Realm.
 The audio drama was a twelve episode series that followed the fictional story of two companies competing to bring artificial intelligence to Mars.

 Wilde is the Director of the Genre Fiction MFA Concentration at Western Colorado University.

-Her debut novel, Updraft, was the first novel to be simultaneously nominated for a Nebula and Norton.
+Her debut novel, Updraft, was the first novel to be simultaneously nominated for a Nebula and Andre Norton Award.
 Her work has been a finalist for six Nebula Awards, three Hugo Awards, two Locus Awards, a World Fantasy Award, and a Lodestar.

 Wilde is a member of the Science Fiction and Fantasy Writers of America.